Bill Britton (athlete)

 William T. Britton (12 October 1890 – 15 February 1965) was an Irish athlete.

-Early life
+Biography

 Britton was born near Mullinahone to a farming family.
 He attended Coláiste Éamann Rís in Callan and worked as a bank clerk in the Munster and Leinster Bank.

-Career

 Britton excelled in high jump, long jump, 120 yd hurdles, triple jump and hammer throw, winning Gaelic Athletic Association, National Athletic and Cycling Association and Amateur Athletic Association of England titles.

+Britton won the British AAA Championships title in the hammer throw event at the 1928 AAA Championships.
+He repeated the success at both the 1929 AAA Championships and the 1933 AAA Championships.

 The high point of Britton's career was representing Ireland at the 1930 British Empire Games in Hamilton, Canada, where he won silver in the hammer throw with a throw of 153′ 10″ (46.89 m).